 Donny Versiga has created an obstructed view of the doctor’s office, which also shows the service corridor running behind it more clearly.

 Lora (then Shane) Johnson, the author of Mr Scott’s Guide to the Enterprise (1987), visited the Star Trek movie set in August 1986, just after The Voyage Home had been filmed.
-Johnson told Greg Tyler of Trekplace years later that sickbay at the time still looked like the seedy bar where Dr McCoy had tried to hitch a ride to the Genesis Planet in Star Trek III.
+Johnson told Greg Tyler years later that sickbay then still looked like the seedy bar where Dr McCoy had tried to hitch a ride to the Genesis Planet in Star Trek III.
 “The beds had been replaced with booth seating and tables, and the nurse’s station had become a bar.”

 During the first season of The Next Generation, money was tight and sickbay had to double as conference lounge.
 In some of the earlier episodes, the outlines of the carpet hiding the observation lounge windows is visible.

 For the first few episodes, the main biobed was half-surrounded by brown-tainted partitions that tied into the round sensor cluster protruding from the ceiling.
-These did not survive long, but the sensor cluster remained and was later shown to be capable of creating a forcefield around the bed, notably in “Unnatural Selection”.
+These did not survive long, but the sensor cluster remained and was later shown to be capable of creating a forcefield, notably in “Unnatural Selection”.

-When the observation lounge got its own set, alcoves could be added in sickbay for the recovery beds.
+When the observation lounge got its own set in Season 2, alcoves could be added in sickbay for the recovery beds.
 This look harkened back to The Motion Picture, but this time lights were added to top of the bays and the set was given warmer colors.

 So was the doctor’s office, which during the first season had changed little from McCoy’s.
 (Consoles had been moved into engineering and the transporter room.)
 The doors leading from the waiting area into the corridor were also changed, from grey to orange, and the door frames were rounded.

-Jörg Hillebrand and Bernd Schneider have mapped all the changes that were made to the set for the second season at Ex Astris Scientia.
+Jörg Hillebrand and Bernd Schneider have kept track of all the changes the set underwent between Seasons 1 and 2 at Ex Astris Scientia.

-Andrew Probert told Forgotten Trek in 2007 that he was asked to design a passageway between Dr Crusher’s office and the medical lab (the area highlighted in yellow on the Stage 9 floor plan below).
+Andrew Probert told Forgotten Trek in 2007 that he was asked to design a passageway between Dr Crusher’s office and the medlab (the area highlighted in yellow on the Stage 9 floor plan below).

 I saw this room as simply a connecting equipment bay with various drawers and containers for medical equipment.